-The District offers opportunities for students to participate in physical activity after school through clubs.
+The District offers opportunities for students to participate in physical activity after school through interscholastic and intramural sports and clubs.

-c.
-Walking and Biking to School.
+C. Walking and Biking to School.

 The District will support walking or biking to school by students or faculty only if determined safe by the building principal.